 Make Your Gas Last Longer with these 3 Tips!

-You can maximize your gas mileage, or the number of miles your car can travel on a full tank of gas.
+While you might think that the fuel efficiency of your vehicle is set in stone, but you can actually maximize your vehicle’s gas mileage (or the number of miles your car can travel on a full tank of gas) by altering your driving and care habits.
 The higher this number, the less frequently you’ll have to fuel your car, and the less money you’ll spend on gas.

 The U.S. Department of Energy recommends a few effective tricks for keeping your miles-per-gallon high and your costs low.
 Don’t make the mistake of thinking that these benefits are minimal; they can significantly improve your savings!